UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

         - Create the virtual environment called ``vpyenv`` needed later on

-        Lesson plan (60 minutes in total):
+        Lesson plan (25 minutes in total):

         - 5 mins: prior knowledge
             - How to deal with two tools that need incompatible sets of Python packages?
             - How to solve the problem when there are two tools that need incompatible sets of Python packages?
             - What is a virtual environment manager?
-        - Which virtual environment managers exists?
+            - How to is a virtual environment manager used?
+What is the workflow?
-        - What are the differences between virtual environment managers?
         - 5 mins: presentation
             - Why?
             - Exercises
         - 15 mins: challenge
         - 5 mins: feedback